Friday, March 29, 2024

 This Summer You Learnt to Swim,

-Earlier you were afraid to let to off your floatie -
+Earlier you were afraid to let off the corners -

 Or would cling tight to me.